pscally1005/pscally1005.github.io/_posts/bread/2024-04-15-burger-buns.markdown

 - sandwich
 - baking powder
 - baking soda
 Description: These buns require no yeast, and instead rely on chemical leaveners (baking powder and soda).
 This means you can prepare them right around dinner time, no waiting required.
-Check out these recipes for <a href="burger-patties">Simple Burger Patties</a> or <a href="burger-bowl">Chopped Burger Bowl with Sweet Potato</a>
+To build your perfect burger, check out <a href="burger-patties">Simple Burger Patties</a> and <a href="tomato-spread">Tomato Burger Spread</a>, or make a delicious salad with <a href="burger-bowl">Chopped Burger Bowl with Sweet Potato</a>
 Instructions:
 - Preheat your oven to 400F, and line a large cookie sheet with parchment paper<br><br>